Tired-Fox/mlua-extras/README.md

 # MLua Extras

 > [!WARNING]
-> This crate is under heavy active development.
-All features are currently experimental and are subject to change partially or fully at any time without notice.
+> This crate is under active development.
+> All features are currently experimental and are subject to change at any time without notice.

 > [!NOTE]
-> Feel free to use this crate and start workshopping ideas and features that could be useful.
+> Feel free to use this crate and start working with ideas and features that could be useful.
 >
-> PR's and Changes are welcome; Some topics may inclue API reworks/restruture, additional type information, more type generators, etc...
+> Pull requests and contribution is encouraged
 >
 > If you want to discuss this project, you can do that [here](https://github.com/Tired-Fox/mlua-extras/discussions/1)

-Add helpers for common coding styles with [`mlua`](https://docs.rs/mlua/latest/mlua/).
+___

+The goal of this project is to add a light convenience layer wrapping the [`mlua`](https://docs.rs/mlua/latest/mlua/) crate.
+The goal isn't to change the way that `mlua` is used, but instead to make `lua` embedded development in `Rust` more enjoyable.

-The biggest part of this library is adding lua type information and doc comments.
-The typing is a light wrapper around [`UserData`](https://docs.rs/mlua/latest/mlua/trait.UserData.html) and its related traits [`UserDataFields`](https://docs.rs/mlua/latest/mlua/trait.UserDataFields.html) and [`UserDataMethods`](https://docs.rs/mlua/latest/mlua/trait.UserDataMethods.html).
-There is a Definition generator that allows you to group the type definitions (entries), commonly thought of as definition files.
-From this API a generator for definition files, documentation, or anything else could be built on top.
-This library will also provide a basic definition file generator.
+The biggest part of this library is adding Lua type information and doc comments for your exposed Lua APIs.
+The type information is a light wrapper around [`UserData`](https://docs.rs/mlua/latest/mlua/trait.UserData.html) and its related traits [`UserDataFields`](https://docs.rs/mlua/latest/mlua/trait.UserDataFields.html) and [`UserDataMethods`](https://docs.rs/mlua/latest/mlua/trait.UserDataMethods.html).

 ## Inspiration

-I really enjoy having types information when writing my code.
-However, it can be a pain to write and maintain the types for lua while also writing the rust code and rust types.
-This is where this libarary comes in.
-Using ideas from [`Tealr`](https://github.com/lenscas/tealr), this library adds a wrapper around [`mlua`]'s traits and types to automatically get type information and doc comments for rust types.

-Not all the pain of maintenance is gone as you have to explicitly say which types are going to be used and where.
-However, it greatly reduces the pain point and keeps the types and documentation close to where the code is written.

-The hope is that this library will provide an API to generate definition files, lsp addons, and lua api documentation.

-While we are already creating an API this library also adds some usefull helper traits and macros to make writing rust code for the lua engine much easier.
+Lua faces a hurdle where when it is embedded, the additional APIs exposed by the host application are not automatically detected. [`LuaLs`](https://github.com/LuaLS/lua-language-server) handle this very well with support for [`definition files`](https://luals.github.io/wiki/definition-files/) and [`addons`](https://luals.github.io/wiki/addons/).
+Both options give the opportunity to add additional type information to the language server for the exposed API.

+Now for the problem.
+Writing both rust (host application) code and Lua definition files side by side is a lot of extra work, especially when it comes to translating the rust types into the Lua representation.
+You may want the definition files to be in the workspace, project, itself or in another location and have it be pulled in with an `addon`.
+Either way the maintainer would have to write both the rust types and the Lua types.

+Now for a potential solution. `mlua-extras` adds traits that mimic the `mlua` traits when defining custom types, such as the `UserData` trait.
+By using the same methods in the format maintainers are familiar with, the additional work is kept minimal.
+The impact, however, is fairly large.
+These traits automagically collect the field, parameter, and return type information leveraging the rust type system.
+With the add a few extra methods to define doc comments, and now the maintained Lua API types are collected and ready to be transformed.

+After collecting the types, a user of `mlua-extras` can transform the type data into definition files or documentation (or a data format used in documentation).
+So now a maintainer replaces a couple traits and adds a few derive macros and they have their API's type information ready to be used.
+Effectively writing their expose lua API once.

+## Why not use `Tealr` or `Luau`?

+`mlua-extras` also doesn't limit the support for a typed syntax of lua.
+It should work well with any of them and could potentially enhance the users experience with them.

+Both are great options and if that is what your application needs/wants then use those options.
+However, using definition files and `luals`'s LuaCATS (Lua Comment And Type System) annotations allows for potentially more portability and usability.

+There is no need to learn a new syntax or API, just write Lua and rust code as expected with `mlua`.

+Also, by using Lua’s officially supported type system, the latest version of Lua can be used without the worry of compatibility.

-## Pain Point
+## Notice

-There is still one huge pain point with this library.
-Since it implements traits for the `mlua` crate, it requires that it is a dependency.
-The `mlua` crate will not compile unless a version of lua is provided.
-This is bit of problem since it will fail to compile if your project depends on it with one lua version and this crate depends on it with a different version.
-With this in mind, this crate re-exposes `mlua` and exposes most of it's features.
-With this the crate can model it's traits and implementations based on how you want to use lua.
+Since `mlua-extras` implements traits for the `mlua` crate, it requires that it is a dependency.
+The `mlua` crate will not compile unless a version of Lua is provided. `mlua` will fail to compile if your project depends on it with one Lua version feature and this crate depends on it with a different version feature (ex: `lua54` vs `luajit`).
+With this in mind, this crate re-exposes `mlua` along with most of its feature flags.

-Just make sure you use the exposed `mlua` crate through this crates API.
+Just make sure you use the exposed `mlua` crate through this crates API (`mlua-extras::mlua`).

 ## Features